PROUD TO BE UNION

 - in some instances receive members contributions on behalf of a ETU branch and ensure that all members are financial.

-An OH&S representative is your union spokesperon on all matters regarding Occupational Health and Safety on the shop floor.
-Like delegates, OH&S representative can be appointed directly by a State Branch (rule 30.1.1) or where there is one or more members employed on a worksite an OH&S representative may be elected by a ballot of financial members (rule 30.1.4).
+An OH&S representative is your union spokesperon on all matters regarding occupational health and safety on the shop floor.
+Like delegates, OH&S representatives can be appointed directly by a state branch (rule 30.1.1).
+Where there is one or more members employed on a worksite, an OH&S representative may also be elected by a ballot of financial members (rule 30.1.4).

-The duties of the OH&S representative shall be to:
+The duties of the OH&S representative are to:

-- report to and consult with the ETU Branch Secretary, the delegate and members on all matters relating to OH&S; and
+- report to and consult with the ETU Branch Secretary, the delegate and members on all matters relating to OH&S

 - take such action as deemed necessary to achieve a safe working environment for members.